-- 73. Defendant owed a duty to Plaintiff and Class Members to provide reasonable security, including consistency with industry standards and requirements, and to ensure that its computer systems, networks, and protocols adequately protected the PHI/PII and financial information of Plaintiff and Class Members. - 74.
-Defendant owed a duty to Plaintiff and Class Members to design, maintain, and test its computer systems, servers, and networks to ensure that the PHI/PII and financial information was adequately secured and protected. - 75.
-Defendant owed a duty to Plaintiff and Class Members to create and implement reasonable data security practices and procedures to protect the PHI/PII and financial information in its possession, including not sharing information with other entities who maintained sub-standard data security systems. - 76.
-Defendant owed a duty to Plaintiff and Class Members to implement processes that would immediately detect a breach in its data security systems in a timely manner. - 77.
-Defendant owed a duty to Plaintiff and Class Members to act upon data security warnings and alerts in a timely fashion. - 78.
-Defendant owed a duty to Plaintiff and Class Members to disclose if its computer systems and data security practices were inadequate to safeguard individuals' PHI/PII and/or financial information from theft because such an inadequacy would be a material fact in the decision to entrust this PHI/PII and/or financial information to Defendant. - 79.
-Defendant owed a duty of care to Plaintiff and Class Members because they were foreseeable and probable victims of any inadequate data security practices. - 80.
-Defendant owed a duty to Plaintiff and Class Members to encrypt and/or more reliably encrypt Plaintiff's and Class Members' PHI/PII and financial information and monitor user behavior and activity in order to identify possible threats.
+- 61. Defendant's failure to adequately secure Plaintiff's and Class Members' sensitive data breaches duties it owes Plaintiff and Class Members under statutory and common law. - 62.
+In addition to its obligations under federal and state laws, Defendant owed a duty to Plaintiff and Class Members to exercise reasonable care in obtaining, retaining, securing, safeguarding, deleting, and protecting the PII in Defendant's possession from being compromised, lost, stolen, accessed, and misused by unauthorized persons. - 63.
+Defendant owed a duty to Plaintiff and Class Members to provide reasonable security, including consistency with industry standards and requirements, and to ensure that its computer systems, networks, and protocols adequately protected the PII of Plaintiff and Class Members. - 64.
+Defendant owed a duty to Plaintiff and Class Members to design, maintain, and test its computer systems, servers, and networks to ensure that the PII was adequately secured and protected. - 65.
+Defendant owed a duty to Plaintiff and Class Members to create and implement reasonable data security practices and procedures to protect the PII in its possession, including not sharing information with other entities who maintained sub-standard data security systems. - 66.
+Defendant owed a duty to Plaintiff and Class Members to implement processes that would immediately detect a breach in its data security systems in a timely manner.

+- 67. Defendant owed a duty to Plaintiff and Class Members to act upon data security warnings and alerts in a timely fashion. - 68.
+Defendant owed a duty to Plaintiff and Class Members to disclose if its computer systems and data security practices were inadequate to safeguard individuals' PII from theft because such an inadequacy would be a material fact in the decision to entrust this PII to Defendant. - 69.
+Defendant owed a duty of care to Plaintiff and Class Members because they were foreseeable and probable victims of any inadequate data security practices. - 70.
+Defendant owed a duty to Plaintiff and Class Members to encrypt and/or more reliably encrypt Plaintiff's and Class Members' PII and monitor user behavior and activity in order to identify possible threats.